 This three-hour tour of Manaus is available at the end of the cruise.
 It includes the bustling Mercado Municipal of Manaus, the Teatro Amazonas—the famed opera house of the Amazon, and the historical Praça Dom Pedro II.
 Included are the services of a bilingual guide, entrance fees, and transportation to and from the Hotel Tropical.
 Please note that most museums are closed on Sundays and Holidays.

 Shipboard accommodations; guided excursions; kayaking; bottled water; all meals onboard the ship.
 Subject to change without notice.

-Airfare; airport transfers; departure taxes; visa fees; items of a personal nature; soft drinks or alcoholic beverages; optional city tour; fuel surcharge may apply.
+Airfare; airport transfers; departure taxes; passport and visa fees; items of a personal nature; soft drinks or alcoholic beverages; gratuities; optional post-cruise city tour; fuel surcharge may apply.